mrismanaziz/Reforestation/README.md

-## Shout out to my grandma, that's the only way she can hear.
+## Why did the tree go to the dentist?
+It needed a root canal.